 - Before bringing your 2-month old puppy home, find out what food the breeder was feeding him and use that same food as he adjusts to his new home.
 After a few days, you can start making the switch to a different puppy food if you want.

 - Feed your 2-month old puppy an appropriate amount of food.
 Check your puppy’s weight each week to ensure he’s putting on the proper amount of weight, and adjust your feedings accordingly.
 If he seems very hungry but isn’t gaining weight, give him more food.
 On the other hand, if he often leaves leftovers in his bowl, reduce how much you give him.
-Keep track using this growth tracker!
+Use our feeding calculator if you need and be sure to keep track of his growth using our awesome growth tracker!

 2-Month Old Puppy Behavioral Development